SystemsApproach/ops/monitor.rst

 6.1 Monitoring and Alerts
 -------------------------------

-The standard open source monitoring stack uses Prometheus to collect and store platform and service metrics, Grafana to visualize metrics over time, and Alertmanager to notify the operations team of events that require attention.
-In Aether, Prometheus is instantiated on each edge cluster, with a single instantiation of Grafana and Alertmanager running centrally in the cloud.
+One standard open source monitoring stack uses Prometheus to collect and store platform and service metrics, Grafana to visualize metrics over time, and Alertmanager to notify the operations team of events that require attention.
+In Aether, Prometheus and Alertmanager are instantiated on each edge cluster, with a single instantiation of Grafana running centrally in the cloud.
 More information about each tool is available online, so we focus more narrowly on (1) how individual Aether components "opt into" this stack, and (2) how the stack can be